SKacademics/gravitySimulation/README.md

 # gravitySimulation
-JavaFx based gravity simulation that simulates bodies that affect each other by gravtitaional forces.
+JavaFx based gravity simulation that simulates bodies that affect each other by gravitational forces.